piclas-framework/piclas/docs/documentation/userguide/installation.md

     superB: OK

 indicating that everything is fine.
-After downloading the binary files, it has to be checked that all files are executable and if not simply run
+After downloading the binary files, it has to be checked that all files are executable and if not run

     chmod +x piclas*